-A charge for lost or damaged materials or equipment may be appealed to the superintendent.
-The superintendent's decision may be appealed to the board.
-Care will be exercised by advising students and their parents, in writing, regarding the nature of the damages, how restitution may be made, and how a student or his/her parents may request a hearing.
-When damages are \$100 or less, a parent and/or student has a right to appeal the imposition of a fine in a manner similar to that specified for a short-term suspension.
-When damages exceed \$100, the parent and/or student may request a hearing in the manner provided for in a long-term suspension.
+Care will be exercised by advising students and their parents, in writing, regarding the nature of the damages, how restitution may be made, and how a student or his/her parents may appeal.
+A parent and/or student, after first consulting with the teacher or activity advisor/coach assigning the fine, has a right to appeal the imposition of a fine through an informal conference with the principal.
+The parent and/or student, after exhausting this remedy, shall have the right to present a written and/or oral grievance to the superintendent or designee.